 Two years later, however, Lombardi changed his mind and bolted for the St. Francis Preparatory School.
 There, he starred as the football's fullback, paving the way for a football career at Fordham University.
 At Fordham, Lombardi was one of the football team's "Seven Blocks of Granite," a nickname for the team's sturdy offensive line.

 Following a short stint as a pro football player, Lombardi started studying law, before getting swayed back to the field as a coach at St. Cecilia High School in Englewood, New Jersey.
-He stayed there for eight seasons, and then left for a new coaching position at Fordham.
+He stayed there for eight seasons, and then left for a new coaching position at Fordham in 1947.

-Lombardi's coaching career at his old university was brief, lasting just a few seasons.
-In 1949, he left for West Point, whose iconic coach, Red Blaik, hired Lombardi as his offensive line coach.
-Lombardi stayed at West Point for five seasons before packing his bags again, this time for the NFL, as head coach of the New York Giants.
+Lombardi's coaching career at his old university was brief, with a wish to replace head coach Ed Danowski that never came to fruition.
+In 1949, Lombardi left for West Point, where the iconic Red Blaik hired him as offensive line coach.
+Lombardi stayed at West Point for five seasons before packing his bags again, this time for the NFL, as offensive coordinator for the New York Giants.

-Lombardi's five seasons in New York, which saw him lead the franchise to the 1956 league title, only elevated his status and his value to NFL owners.
+Lombardi's five seasons in New York, which included a league title in 1956, only elevated his status and his value to NFL owners.
 In 1959, Lombardi changed employers again, when he signed a five-year deal to head up the Green Bay Packers.